Author: Ron Graham

 It's also true that people can reject God’s purpose for them.
 God purposed that Adam and Eve should not eat of a certain tree, yet they went contrary to God’s will (Genesis 3:1-6).

-God has called, according to his purpose, those whom he foreknew and predestined, and the gifts and calling of God are irrevocable (Romans 8:28-29, 11:29).
+According to his purpose, God has called those whom he foreknew and predestined, and the gifts and calling of God are irrevocable (Romans 8:28-29, 11:29).
 But this does not mean that the gifts and calling of God are unconditional or irresistable.

 The condition "if you continue in..." has always been a part of God’s calling and counsel; we choose whether or not to fulfill that condition (Romans 11:22, Colossians 1:22-23).